Radzivil95/Radzivil95/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning JavaScript, HTML5, CSS3.
-I am taking a course in [Rolling Scopes School](https://rs.school/).
+- 🌱 I'm currently learning JavaScript, HTML5, CSS3 and taking a course at [Rolling Scopes School](https://rs.school/).
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...